 The new menu structure now looks like this:

 I haven’t completely sorted things out with the menu organization yet.
 The problem is some services like Bluehost not only have shared hosting, but offer WordPress, and VPS hosting.
 At some point, I’ll have to work out companies with multiple product offerings and reviews.

-There are also content like VPNs I’ll more likely remove from the site.
-Iit doesn’t fit my long terms branding of the site.
+There is also content, like VPNs, I’ll more likely remove from the site.
+It doesn’t fit my long terms branding of the site.

 Fixing SEO Intent

 Getting SEO intent is critical.
 In my research so far, I’ve found review articles with longer-tailed keywords.
 Nothing wrong with this in itself, but Ahrefs showed a shorter version of the keyword has the same exact intent.

 Let me show you one example: ‘bluehost hosting review‘ compared to ‘bluehost review‘.

 If I pull up my handy-dandy Ahrefs tool, you’ll see the keyword difficulty is about the same yet, the volume for ‘bluehost review‘ is much greater.